Google Ads Keyword Match Types Explained 2023

 How to Target Keywords in Google Ads

-First, sign-in to your Google Ads account.
-Then, create a new Search campaign or create a new Ad Group in an existing campaign.
+First, sign in to your Google Ads account.
+Then, create a new Search campaign or a new Ad Group in an existing campaign.

 create new ad group google ads

 Second, choose the keywords you want to target.
 In the example below, I show you how to enter broad match, phrase match, and exact match keywords.
-However, you should only use 1 keyword match type per Ad Group and you should not target the same keyword with different match types.
+However, you should only use one keyword match type per Ad Group and not target the same keyword with different match types.
+Transactional keywords are critical here as they attract high-quality, ready-to-convert traffic, which is crucial for driving conversions.

 targeting keyword match types google ads